RBritoX/template-react-ts/.scaffdog/page.md

 ---
-name: 'component'
+name: 'page'
-description: 'Component template'
+description: 'Page template'
-message: 'Please enter the name of component to be created'
+message: 'Please enter the name of page to be created'
-root: './src/components'
+root: './src/pages'
 output: '**/*'
 ignore: []
 ---